HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 #### Incoming Rich Text processor

-This processes how the incoming Rich Text JSON is saved in the Rich Text field.
+This processes how the incoming Rich Text JSON is saved in the `richtext` field.
 This processor makes use of the `type` property in Rich Text JSON to determine what incoming Rich Text processor to use.

 ##### Built-in incoming Rich Text processors

 There are four built-in incoming Rich Text processors:

-1. `multipart/mixed` - used by default if `type` in Rich Text JSON doesn't equate to any existing Rich Text processor.
+- `multipart/mixed` - used by default if `type` in Rich Text JSON doesn't equate to any existing Rich Text processor.
-2. `text/plain`
+- `text/plain`
-3. `text/markdown`
+- `text/markdown`
-4. `text/html`
+- `text/html`

 ##### Creating your own incoming Rich Text processor